AyrtonStout/Bamboo/README.txt

 Changelog-

+v0.38
+-Item option now brings up a new panel that will crudely display consumables

 v0.37
 -Characters are now able to crit in combat
  (Crit chance has been increased to make this more easily seen)